blytkerchan/blytkerchan.github.io/_posts/2009-07-28-ah-the-one-definition-rule.markdown

 - C++
 ---

-In response to Scott Meyers' [question on non-inline non-template functions and the one-definition rule](http://groups.google.com/group/comp.std.c++/msg/863b3f502efae0e0), Francis Glassborow replied with a very interesting example of two _lexically_ identical functions that weren't _actually_ identical. <!-- more -->
+In response to Scott Meyers' [question on non-inline non-template functions and the one-definition rule](http://groups.google.com/group/comp.std.c++/msg/863b3f502efae0e0), Francis Glassborow replied with a very interesting example of two _lexically_ identical functions that weren't _actually_ identical. <!--more-->
 Try to find the difference: